Alixyvette/CS351-Systems-Programming/mp-cache-Alixyvette/README.md

 ### Working on Part A

-We have provided you with an autograding program, called `test-csim`, that tests the correctness of your cache simulator on the reference traces.
-Be sure to compile your simulator before running the test:
+We have provided an autograding program, called `test-csim`, that tests the correctness of the cache simulator on the reference traces.
+Be sure to compile the simulator before running the test:

     linux> make
     linux> ./test-csim